darkelm/design-blog/docs/IMAGE_GENERATION.md

 - **int-1**: "In Conversation with Our New Head of Design"
   - Prompt: Professional headshot of design leader, modern office, confident and inspiring, design professional

-- **int-2**: "How a Nurse Became Our Best UX Advocate"
+- **int-2**: "How a Developer Became Our Best UX Advocate"
-  - Prompt: Nurse turned UX advocate, healthcare professional, empathetic and knowledgeable, healthcare design
+  - Prompt: Developer turned UX advocate, tech professional, empathetic and knowledgeable, product design

 ### Perspectives
-- **persp-1**: "How We Redesigned Our Patient Dashboard from the Ground Up"
+- **persp-1**: "How We Redesigned Our Product Dashboard from the Ground Up"
-  - Prompt: Patient dashboard redesign, healthcare interface, modern and accessible, user-centered design
+  - Prompt: Product dashboard redesign, modern interface, clean and accessible, user-centered design

 - **persp-2**: "The Future of Design Tools: What We're Excited About"
   - Prompt: Future design tools, emerging technologies, innovative interfaces, next-generation design